Mark L. Jewell, MD

 Friday: 9 a.m.–2 p.m.

 Both fashion and our active lifestyles have placed increased importance on personal appearance.
 We are conscious of the benefits of weight control and physical fitness on health and body image.
 Consequently, more interest is directed towards surgery to improve one’s figure.
-Dr. Alireza “Reza” Najafian and board-certified plastic surgeon Dr. Mark Jewell offers abdominoplasty, also called a tummy tuck, in Eugene, Oregon, with Dr. Mark Jewell remains the best treatment solution for excess skin and looseness in the tissues of the abdominal area.
+Dr. Alireza “Reza” Najafian and board-certified plastic surgeon Dr. Mark Jewell offers abdominoplasty, also called a tummy tuck, in Eugene to help people from Salem, Corvallis, Bend, and throughout Oregon correct excess skin and looseness in the tissues of the abdominal area.